xtoph85/HH-DW/README.md

 After installing the Java stored procedures run the src/at/jku/dke/hhdw/sqlm/interpreter.sql PL/SQL script under the same user as the core HH-DW system.

-For more information on the SQL(M) language and its interpreter, please refer to Thomas Pecksteiner's Master's thesis [2].
+For more information on the SQL(M) language and the corresponding interpreter in Java, please refer to Thomas Pecksteiner's Master's thesis [2].

 ##Contributors